pieroit/pieroit.github.io/design-a-logo-with-ai-stable-diffusion.md

 ![image](img/Screenshot%20from%202022-08-27%2003-44-35.png)

-Speaking about simplifying, I fell deeply in love with the sunglasses of this proposal.
+Speaking about simplifying, I fell deeply in love with the sunglasses of the following proposal.
 They are unapologetically borderline.
 Would you say they were sunglasses if you didn't know it beforehand?

 ![image](img/Screenshot%20from%202022-08-27%2003-49-01.png)